citp/privacy-policy-historical/m/mo/mob/mobilesringtones.com.md

 Modification: If you wish to modify or update your personally identifiable information, use the Website or application interface.
 If you need help, please contact us at mobilesringtones9@gmail.com

-p>Please note that deletion of your personally identifiable information from mobilesringtones.com database will not prevent mobilesringtones.com from using gathered anonymous information.
+Please note that deletion of your personally identifiable information from mobilesringtones.com database will not prevent mobilesringtones.com from using gathered anonymous information.

 Last updated: 14th feb, 2012.